Guðbrandur Vigfússon: Life

-He was born of an Icelandic family in Breiðafjörður.
+He was born into an Icelandic family in Breiðafjörður.
 He was brought up, until he went to a tutor's, by his kinswoman Kristín Vigfússdóttir, to whom, he records, he owed not only that he became a man of letters but almost everything.
 He was sent to the old school at Bessastaðir and (when it moved there) at Reykjavík.
-In 1849, already a fair scholar, he came to Copenhagen University in the Regense College, where as an Icelander he received four-years free boarding under the Garðsvist system.
+In 1849, already a fair scholar, he came to Copenhagen University in the Regense College, where as an Icelander, he received four-years free boarding under the Garðsvist system.

-After his student course, he was appointed stipendiarius by the Arna-Magnaean trustees, and worked for fourteen years in the Arna-Magnaean Library until, as he said, he knew every scrap of old vellum and of Icelandic written paper in that whole collection.
+After his student course, he was appointed stipendiarius by the Arna-Magnaean trustees, and worked for fourteen years in the Arna-Magnaean Library.
+He later said that he knew every scrap of old vellum and of Icelandic written paper in that whole collection.

 In 1866, he settled in Oxford, which he made his home for the rest of his life.
-He held the office of Reader in Scandinavian at Oxford University (a post created for him) from 1884 until his death.
-He was made a Jubilee Doctor of Uppsala in 1877, and received the Danish order of the Dannebrog in 1885.
+He held the office of Reader in Scandinavian at Oxford University, a post created for him, from 1884 until his death.
+He was made a Jubilee Doctor of Uppsala in 1877, and received the Danish Order of the Dannebrog in 1885.

 Guðbrandur died of cancer on 31 January 1889.
 He was buried in St. Sepulchre's Cemetery, Oxford, on 3 February 1889.